Want to read this article later?

 The first stage is an online application form where we gather standard information about you like your grades at college and university, work experience, references and personal information.
 However, we also use the application form as a platform to learn more about you as an individual; why you've chosen a career in law, your hobbies and interests outside of work and why you feel you would be a great fit for Blake Morgan.
 During the screening process we are looking for individuality, honesty, passion, communication skills, attention to detail, commercial awareness and relationship building.

-Should you pass the screening stage, you will be invited to attend an assessment centre at one of our offices.
-The day will be made up of psychometric tests, group exercise and a 1-1 interview.
+If you reach our set benchmark when the test is scored, you will be asked to attend an assessment centre at one of our offices.
+The day will be made up of individual exercises, a group task and a 1-1 interview.
 During the day we will be looking for evidence to show that you have all the skills required of a solicitor.
 It also gives you an opportunity to meet the graduate recruitment and development team, our current trainees and other fee earners from around the business.

 If you are successful at the assessment centre stage, you will be asked to attend a second interview with a panel made up of the graduate recruitment officer, a partner and the regional training partner which will include a legal scenario simulation.
 Again, this gives us an opportunity to get to know you a little better as an individual.

-The decision will then be made as to who we will be inviting back to complete their training contracts with us.
+The decision will then be made as to who we will be making formal training contract offers to, to join us at Blake Morgan.

 Firm description and career prospects